jtsu/IOSXE_Post_ConfigDiff/README.md

   * This is the part of the app that will process and post the config diff to Webex Teams.

 ## Collaboration Clients Configuration
-* In our app, we're going to post message to the following platforms:
+* This app supports posting messages to the following platforms:
   * Webex Teams
   * Microsoft Teams
   * Slack